Appeon/PowerBuilder-RestClient-Example/README.md

 # <b>Appeon.SalesDemo.PB</b>

-This PowerBuilder application is the example client application of  [.NET-DataStore-Example](https://github.com/Appeon/.NET-DataStore-Example).
-It is developed using Appeon PowerBuilder 2019 R2.
+This demo is a PowerBuilder client application, developed with Appeon PowerBuilder 2019 R2.
+It showcases some of the new features added since the version of PowerBuilder 2019, including:

+1. How to call Web APIs via RESTClient.
+2. How to use the UI Theme.
+3. How to use the RibbonBar control.
+4. How to use the new WebBrowser control to display the Google Charts report.

 ### Sample Project Structure